-A: All transcripts we produce in response to a student’s request are “Official” as far as we are concerned.
-They all are on special security paper with the Registrar’s signature, the date printed and the school seal.
+A: All transcripts UTA produces in response to a student’s request are “Official”.
+They are printed on special security paper with the Registrar’s signature, the date printed, and the school seal.
 Any transcript we provide to the student will also indicate “PICKED UP BY STUDENT”.
 Some agencies do not consider these to be official.
 Be sure to check with the agency requesting the transcript to verify what they consider to be official.
-Most schools will accept transcripts which are issued to the student only if they are placed in a sealed envelope and have the Registrar’s signature over the seal of the envelope.
+Most schools will accept transcripts that are issued to the student only if they are placed in a sealed envelope and have the Registrar’s signature over the seal of the envelope.
 We will provide them in this manner if you request that your transcripts be issued in Signed and Sealed Envelopes.

-A: Unofficial transcripts are available to currently enrolled and former students at the University of Texas at Arlington at no charge.
-See Unofficial Transcript section for details.
+A: Unofficial transcripts are available to currently enrolled students at the University of Texas at Arlington at no charge.
+Please see the Unofficial Transcript section for details.
 Please note that effective April 2, 2018, only students with access to MyMav will be able to obtain an unofficial transcript.
 You can request an official transcript on our transcript page.

-A: UTA transcripts are complete records of your entire enrollment at UTA, including undergraduate and graduate work.
+A: A transcript is the complete record of your entire enrollment at UTA, including undergraduate and graduate work.
 Transfer credits from other universities will not be included on an official transcript from UTA.
 We do not issue partial transcripts that contain a student’s undergraduate or graduate records separately.

 A: It depends on how you request the transcript.
-The turnaround time for an order that is to be picked up in the Registrar's Office is after 12:00pm the next business day after you place your order, unless you have a hold.
 For mail orders please allow up to 10 business days to receive your transcript.
 Frequently it will be less than five business days, but occasionally, depending on the time of the year, it will be more.

-A: In most cases, you should get it the next day if you selected Federal Express Next Business Day service (Next business day delivery time depends on the location the transcript will be delivered to.
+A: In most cases, you should get it the next day if you select Federal Express Next Business Day Service (next business day delivery time depends on the location the transcript will be delivered to.
 For example, remote locations within the continental US may take 2 days; delivery to Alaska or Hawaii may also take 2 days; delivery to international locations may take between 48 to 72 hours).